ewedell/BSCAMPP/README.md

   3. Alignment of query sequences (can be combined with ii.).
   4. Tree info file.
      - (EPA-ng as base method), RAxML-ng info file, typically with suffix `.bestModel`.
-     - (pplacer as base method), RAxML-ng or FastTree log file.
+     - (pplacer as base method), RAxML-ng or FastTree log file containing model parameters.
 * **Output**
   1. Placement results of query sequences in the reference tree in `.jplace` format.